GRAINS-Corn dips after two-day gain, tightening supplies limit losses

 The wheat market is coming under pressure from expectations of higher global production.

-Crop scouts on the first day of an annual three-day tour of Kansas projected an average yield for hard red winter wheat in the northern portion of the state at 59.2 bushels per acre, up significantly from 46.9 bushels in 2019.
+Crop scouts on the first day of an annual three-day tour of Kansas projected an average yield for hard red winter wheat in the northern part of the state at 59.2 bushels per acre, up from 46.9 bushels in 2019.

 Grain trade association Coceral on Tuesday raised its forecast of this year's soft wheat production in the European Union, citing excellent yield prospects in Balkan countries and Spain.